Goals and Objectives

-- Consensus Builders - Develop joint poster sessions with other AIHA committees such as Sampling & Lab Analysis Committee, roundtable sessions with Occupational Epidemiology and Exposure Assessment & Strategies Committee
+Develop joint poster sessions with other AIHA committees such as Sampling & Lab Analysis Committee, roundtable and technical sessions with Occupational and Environmental Epidemiology Committee and Exposure Assessment & Strategies Committee.

-- Book Development on Real-Time Detection Instrumentation and Methods: Important Instrumentation and Methods for Field Detection.
+- Book Development on Real-Time Detection Instrumentation and Methods

 Standardized Equipment Specification Sheet Program